 Infuse Bone Graft Lawsuit Update

 There is no class action for these devices, so each case will stand on its own for now.
-Importantly the amount of time to file a claim varies based on state law, so patients who suffer from Infuse Bone Graft injuries should contact a lawyer as soon as possible.
+Importantly the time to file a claim varies based on state law, so patients who suffer from Infuse Bone Graft injuries should contact a lawyer as soon as possible.
 Because there is no centralization of cases, it is difficult to know how many there are.

 Our lawyers are investigating problems with the Medtronic Infuse Bone Graft, including death, inflammation/swelling, breathing problems, nerve damage, sterility, and cancer.
 If you or a loved one has had any of these complications, contact our product liability lawyers at 1.800.553.8082, or send us some information online for a free consultation.